beego/beedoc/en/Overview_Concepts.md

 - Models are the essential data objects that describe your application domain.
 Models also contain domain-specific logic for querying and updating the data.
 - Views describe how data is presented and manipulated.
 In our case, this is the template that is used to present data and controls to the user.
 - Controllers handle the request execution.
 They perform the user’s desired action, they decide which View to display, and they prepare and provide the necessary data to the View for rendering.

-There are many excellent overviews of MVC structure online.
-In particular, the one provided by Play!
-Framework matches our model exactly.

 ### Server